-Antilla stands out as the most expensive piece of property in Mumbai.
-Valued at over Rs 12,500 crores, the building is home to the Chairman of Reliance Industries, Mukesh Ambani.
-Antilla is spread over an area of 400, 00 square feet, and has 27 floors in all.
-It also comes with 3 helipads
+Antilia stands out as the most expensive piece of property in the city of Mumbai.
+Valued at an estimate over Rs 12,500 crores, the building is home to the Chairman of Reliance Industries, Mukesh Ambani.
+Antilia is spread over an area of 40,000 square feet and has 27 floors in all.
+It is also equipped with 3 helipads.
+Antilia is both the most expensive and the most spacious house in the world.
+It has the distinction of being the world's first billion-dollar home and took nearly four years to complete.

-Anil Ambani's Abode in Mumbai's Pali Hill is a luxurious property that is worth around Rs 5,000 crore and is situated in Bandra's most highly priced area, Pali Hill.
+Abode in Mumbai's Pali Hill is a luxurious property that is worth around Rs 5,000 crore and is situated in Bandra's most highly priced area, Pali Hill.
+It is the home of Reliance Groups chairman Anil Ambani and wife Tina Ambani.
 Pic/Youtube Screengrab

 Billionaire Cyrus Poonawalla caught headlines after he purchased Lincoln House for a whopping Rs 750 crores.
 The estate was once the property of Jammu and Kashmir's Maharaja Hari Singh.
 In the recent past, Lincoln House used to serve as the U.S. consulate in Mumbai.
 Pic/Youtube Screengrab

-Bollywood superstar Shah Rukh Khan's house, Mannat, is among the most famous pieces of property in the city.
-Worth over Rs 125 crores, the sea-facing bungalow comes with 2 elevators, a private bar, library, a lounge area and two living rooms.
+Mannat, located in Bandra, is among the most famous pieces of property in the city.
+Worth around 200 crores, the sea-facing bungalow comes with 2 elevators, a private bar, library, a lounge area and two living rooms.
+It is the home of Bollywood superstar Shah Rukh Khan.
 Pic/Youtube Screengrab

 This lavish piece of property is home to the CEO of Yes Bank, Rana Kapoor.
 Situated in Mumbai's Tony Altamount Road, the house is worth Rs 120 crore.
 Incidentally, Kapoor acquired the property from rival Citi Group.
 Pic/Youtube Screengrab

-Despite having 5 properties in Mumbai, Jalsa has remained Big B's favourite.
-Valued at Rs 112 crores the property plays home to the Bachchan household.
+Despite having 5 properties in Mumbai, Jalsa has remained Amitabh Bachchan's favourite.
+Valued at Rs 112 crores the property plays home to the Bachchan household

 After temporarily moving into a flat in Carter Road's Freeda Apartments, actor Aamir Khan loved it so much that he decided to buy the place.
 While the house's per month rent used to cost Khan Rs 10 lakh, the sale was done for an estimated Rs 60 crore.
 Pic/Youtube Screengrab